sculptures • permaculture • primitive technology • kayaking • links • index • about

 Here are 3 very simple & easy mods.
 To facilitate egress, I chamfered both sides of the pillar (A).
 The holes in the bulkheads foam (B) adds a little shock absorbtion.
 (C) is a bungee cord water bottle holder.
 I used a plastic tube from a ball point pen to keep the bungee from pullling through the foam.
 Here's how I did it: poked hole in foam 3" from edge with phillips head screwdriver; pulled it out; inserted pen tube over screwdriver & pushed it in hole; pulled out screwdriver & run bungee through.

-Here's an old thermo formed seat I cut the back out of (indicated by the red arrows) and reinforced with machined aluminum.
-The aluminum against the existing the pillar pocket (A) was welded to a 3" wide piece of aluminum which was also part of the 1.25" wide band (B) that wrapped around the back of the seat.
+Here's an old thermo formed seat I cut the back out of (indicated by the red arrows) and reinforced with aluminum.
+The aluminum against the existing pillar pocket (A) was welded to a 3" wide piece of aluminum which was also part of the 1.25" wide band (B) that wrapped around the back of the seat.
 This band assembly was then attached to the seat with thirteen rivets as can be seen in the top 2 pics.
 Finally, (A) was attached to the existing pillar pocket via one 1”x1" aluminum angle (indicated by green arrow) per side and a total of ten 1/8" Ø button head screws.

 Cutting the seat like this severely weakened its structural integrity.
 With the aluminum bracing, it recovered an estimated 85% of its original integrity.
 I justified the 15% loss due to this particular kayaks unusually high shell strength.

 I cut the top part of the X pillar pocket out (A) to accomodate the CFS pillar (B).
-To provide extra pillar/seat connection, I extended this pocket towards the stern 3" with machined aluminum (E).
+To provide extra pillar/seat connection, I extended this pocket towards the stern 3" with aluminum (E).
 This same piece of aluminum overlaps the seat 3" per side (F) and is attached with 20 rivets.
 For additional lateral stability, I also extended the pocket vertically (D) to the underside of the cockpit rim & ran a 1/4' Ø bolt through this & the pillar.
 The nut & head were covered with minicell (C) to prevent snagging or undue wear to my drybags.
 To further facilitate ease of loading, the minicell was chamfered with a rasp (B) (C).

 The padded part of this backband was salvaged from an old Pyranha.
-I made the rest including the machined aluminum brackets that attach it to the seat.
+I made the rest including the aluminum brackets that attach it to the seat.
 The red ball inside the circled area is the loose end of the adjustment strap which extends just past my hip when pulled.
 Once in the boat, I reach behind, grab the ball, pull to tighten, drop it behind & put on my skirt.
-Simple, light and fast.
+Simple, light, and fast.

 Ready to load.
 This shows the backband folded out of the way...a process easily done in 3 seconds by loosening the metal cam buckle & unhooking the bungee cords.
 The red ball on the loose end of the adjustment strap can be seen lying in the center of the seat.
 I salvaged this ball from a rescue PFD quick release.